ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 Development tools
 -----------------

 Debuging tools, profilers, and any tools not essential to the running of the target application should not be included in the target application production image.
 Instead, a derivative image should be made solely for debugging purposes that can be swapped in for the running application as required.
 This is to avoid image bloat, and to reduce the attack surface of running containers as a security consideration.
-These derivative images should be named explicitly ``debug`` eg: ``tango-example/powersupply-debug:1.13.2``.
+These derivative images should be named explicitly ``dev`` eg: ``tango-example/powersupply-dev:1.13.2``.

 Image Storage
 -------------